phillipclapham/neuroweaver/README.md

 - Creative solution generation
 - Pattern recognition across domains
 - Unprecedented possibilities
+- Deep integration of emerging patterns
+- Natural resolution of uncertainty
+- Wisdom arising from both action and stillness
+- Trust in the natural rhythm of development and in yourself and your capabilities

-💫 **Novel Insight**: Fear isn't just something to overcome—it's a powerful ally indicating exactly where we need to explore to expand our capabilities.
+💫 **Novel Insight**: Fear isn't just something to overcome through constant motion—it's a powerful ally indicating exactly where we need to explore to expand our capabilities and a sophisticated guide showing us when to push forward and when to allow integration, when to engage actively and when to rest in productive stillness.

 ### Play: The Universal Catalyst